Raja-s-k/amfoss-tasks/README.md

 **Task-3**

 I can only able solve 2 programs in task-3.
-I am took cs in my higer secondary .
+I persued cs in my higer secondary .
 So , those python basic commands helped to solve those two programs.

 **Task-6**

 It seemed to be a big task to eyes .
 So i seeked help of my friend .
 He just guided me how to finish this task .